department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/Household section redesign/Research/Household-UX-Audit.md

 ### Sub-stepper design

-Sub-steppers are not normally used, owing to the potential complications associated with dynamic forms.
+I was unable to find a live example of a sub-stepper, and it seems that sub-steppers are not normally utilized owing to the potential complications associated with dynamic forms.
 Most forms use a stepper for clearly defined sections of the form, with a set number of questions associated with that section.
 For example, the Esurance form section progress bar:

 <img width="872" alt="image" src="https://user-images.githubusercontent.com/81988788/175977350-aa32b5b8-86c8-4569-8525-d812838df411.png">

 There are some possible solutions for a sub-stepper in a dynamic form, but these are not ideal.
-For example
+Here a

 ## Definitions